intvnut/homework_answers/count_char_occurrences_with_a_function/README.md

 count the occurrences of _all_ distinct characters in the string.
 So, I've opted to name entry this after that process.

-This compact C++ program goes off in a space cadet question making heavy use of standard library facilities and templates to remain generic, even though such genericity isn't particularly useful.
+This compact C++ program goes off in a space cadet direction making heavy use of standard library facilities and templates to remain generic, even though such genericity isn't particularly useful.
 The code isn't specific to `std::string`, at the very least, so in principle you could pass wide-character